01 of 06

 Wack the Dog Bone

 Many party supply stores sell bone-shaped pinatas.
-Or make your own piñata to save about $10-15.
+Or make your own piñata to save about $10 to $m,15.

 Fill the pinata before party time and hang it low enough for your younger party guests to reach.
 Everyone should take turns hitting the pinata until it breaks.